jinghuazhao/FM-pipeline/README.md

  1  | 1:55351_T_A  | rs531766459 |  55351 |  .0003424 |   .5033  |    0 |   T  |  A
 ... | ... | ... | ... | ... | ... | ... | ... | ... |

 Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.
-When option stbed=1 in the settings, it only generates st.bed which contains chr, start, end, rsid, pos, r corresponding to the lead SNPs specified and r is a sequence number of region.
+An auxilliary file called `st.bed` contains chr, start, end, rsid, pos, r corresponding to the lead SNPs specified and r is a sequence number of region.
 As GCTA conditional/joint analysis requires whole chromosome reference the counterpart is [HRC.do](files/HRC.do).
 Note in this case the snpid and rsid variables are called rsid and RSnum instead; both porgrams filter SNPs on minor allele count and measure of imputation quality.

 Optionally, a file is specified which contains sample to be excluded from the reference panel; one leaves it unspecified when not needed